54 Rooms in a House: Design Inspiration for Your Home

 41. Safe Room

-A secure, fortified room designed for personal safety and protection during emergencies, such as a home invasion or tornado, can give you and your family valuable peace of mind.
+A safe room that is built to protect you and your family during emergencies, like a home invasion or a tornado, can provide peace of mind.
 Choose a room that's easily accessible and easily secured.

 42. Conservatory